Page banner of images around the school

 Phonics is an essential ingredient in learning to read.
 Phonics is a method of teaching children to read and write by demonstrating the relationship between the sounds of the spoken language (phonemes), and the letters or groups of letters (graphemes) or syllables of the written language.
 Teaching children to blend the sounds represented by letters together helps them decode unfamiliar or unknown words by sounding them out.
 For example, when a child is taught the sounds for the letters t, p, a and s, they can start to build up the words: “tap”, “taps”, “pat”, “pats” and “sat”.

-How can I support my Child to read using phonics?
+How can I support my child to read using phonics?

 Phonics Screening Check